Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are a few things you’ll need to do before you go and adopt a kitten.

-1. Seriously consider whether a kitten is right for you and your lifestyle.
-Cats tend to live anywhere between 10-15 years nowadays, which makes them a big commitment.
+Seriously consider whether a kitten is right for you and your lifestyle.
+Cats tend to live anywhere between 10 and 15 years, which makes them a big commitment.
 If you don’t have a lot of time and resources to dedicate to a new kitten, you might want to think about a pet that requires less.
-Other factors to consider are whether you have other pets who might not get along with a new kitten, any allergies you or your family may have, and if you have children, will they be able to handle a kitten appropriately?
+Other factors to consider are whether you have other pets that might not get along with a new kitten, any allergies you or your family may have, and if you have children, whether they will be able to handle a kitten appropriately.

-2. Decide what kind of kitten you want.
-Can you believe there are about 40 different cat breeds?
-If you already know what breed you want, excellent!
-If not, it’s best to do a little research to find which you might be interested in.
+Decide what kind of kitten you want.
+There are about 40 different cat breeds!
+If you already know what breed you want, that’s excellent.
+If not, it’s best to do a little research to find out which ones you might be interested in.
 Consider your lifestyle when doing so.
 Are you home all day?
 Then you might be okay with a more energetic breed.
-Too tired to play with a kitten when you get home from work?
+Would you be too tired to play with a kitten when you get home from work every day?
 Then you might want one that’s less active.

-3. Decide where you want to get your kitten.
-Once you’ve found the breed you think will work best for you, it’s time to figure out where to get it.
+Once you’ve found the breed you think will work best for you, it’s time to figure out where to get them.
 Options include a breeder, a shelter, or even online.
 If you’re not so picky about the kind of kitten you want, going to a shelter or adopting one online might be better (it will certainly be less expensive!).
 But, if you want a specific breed or a purebred, you may not find what you want at a shelter or an adoption site.

 divider-cat